onlyDevGuy/Airplane-Takeoff-Calc/README.md

-# ⏱️ Client Billing System (VB.NET Windows Forms Project)
+# ✈️ Airplane Takeoff Calculator (VB.NET Windows Forms Project)

 ## Overview

-The Client Billing System is a VB.NET Windows Forms application designed to track billable time spent working for clients.
-The system allows users to select a client, start and stop a billing session, calculate the duration worked, and automatically save billing records to a file.

-This project simulates a simplified time-tracking and billing solution commonly used by consultants, freelancers, IT support technicians, and professional service providers.
+The Airplane Takeoff Calculator is a VB.NET Windows Forms application that calculates the time and distance required for an aircraft to take off based on its acceleration and required takeoff velocity.

+The application demonstrates object-oriented programming, mathematical modeling, engineering calculations, and event-driven GUI development.
+Users can select an aircraft from a list and instantly view its calculated takeoff performance.

 ---

 ## Features

-### Client Management
+### Aircraft Selection
-- Load client names from a text file
+- Select an aircraft from a predefined list
-- Display clients in a dropdown list
+- Display aircraft specifications
-- Validate client selection before billing begins
-- Prevent unauthorized client access

-### Time Tracking
-- Start billing timer
-- Stop billing timer
+- Interactive ListBox interface

+### Flight Performance Calculations
-- Calculate total time worked
+- Calculate required takeoff time
-- Display start and stop times
-- Calculate elapsed duration automatically
+- Calculate takeoff distance

-### Billing Records
-- Automatically generate billing records
-- Save billing information to a text file
-- Record date, client, start time, stop time, and duration
+- Display acceleration data
+- Display takeoff velocity requirements

-### User Validation
+### Dynamic Results
-- Confirm client access before billing
-- Validate user identity before starting a billing session
-- Prevent accidental billing entries
+- Automatic calculation when an aircraft is selected
+- Human-readable performance report
+- Real-time updates

 ---